1. Eat fewer calories and exercise more so that you maintain a healthy weight.

 6. Avoid smoking for many reasons.
 Drink alcohol in moderation, if at all.

 7. Seek medical treatment for stress, high blood pressure, diabetes, high cholesterol, and depression.
 Treating these conditions may save your life and will improve your survivorship with prostate cancer.

 8. Avoid over-supplementation with megavitamins.
 While a multivitamin is not likely to be harmful, you probably don’t need it if you follow a healthy diet with lots of fruits, vegetables, whole grains, fish, and healthy oils.
 Ask your doctor about herbal supplements as some may harm you or interfere with treatment.

 9. Relax and enjoy life.
 Reducing stress in the workplace and home will improve your survivorship and lead to a longer, happier life.

-10. For men 45 or older (40 or older for African American men or those with a family history of prostate cancer), discuss the risks and benefits of screening with a PSA test and, if indicated, a rectal examination, with your doctor.
+10. For men 45 or older (40 or older for Black men or those with a family history of prostate cancer), discuss the risks and benefits of screening with a PSA test and, if indicated, a rectal examination, with your doctor.